 Do Commercial Food Waste AD Plants Tend to Run Out of Steam Eventually?

-Early adopters who ran AD Plants some years ago reported that after more than a year of operation being fed by only food industry post production food waste their plant mysteriously “fell-over” (forgive the vernacular expression – but it is an easily understood one!).
+Early adopters who ran AD Plants some years ago reported that after more than a year of operation being fed by only food industry post-production food waste their plant mysteriously “fell over” (forgive the vernacular expression – but it is an easily understood one!), meaning stopped producing biogas for no obvious reason.

-This was investigated through more than 5 years of ground-breaking research which was undertaken by Southampton University, UK.
-This research resulted in the publication of data which conclusively demonstrated that such clean substrates as post production food waste do need augmentation with specific rare earth elements.
+This research resulted in the publication of data which conclusively demonstrated that such clean substrates as post-production food waste do need augmentation with specific rare earth elements.

 The effect of an insufficient presence of these elements in many food wastes only appears a long while after an initial reactor commissioning using WWTW sludge.
 Progressive food waste feeding gradually dilutes the trace elements in the initial WWTW sludge.

-When those trace elements initially bountifully found in sewage sludge but absent from the food waste feedstock become over-diluted over time, digestion can cease.
+When those trace elements initially found bountifully in sewage sludge, but which are absent from the food waste feedstock, become ever-more-diluted over time, digestion can cease.

-That no longer need be a problem.
-Food waste AD plants never need to experience a digester “fall-over”.
-Preparations are now available commercially to dose the reactor with the essential trace elements which food is short-of.
+Preparations are now available commercially to dose the reactor with the essential trace elements which food waste lacks.

-Correct trace element dosing has been shown to prevent any long-term deterioration of commercial food waste AD plant performance.
+Correct trace element dosing has been shown to be reliable in preventing any long-term deterioration of commercial food waste AD plant performance.

 More examples of Food Waste AD around the world follow: